Numi2/turn/README.md

 ## Forfeit a turn-based match

-If a participant taps the Forfeit button, the `TurnBasedGame.`[`forfeitMatch()`](x-source-tag://forfeitMatch) action method quits the match whether it’s the participant’s turn or not.
+If a participant taps the Forfeit button, the `TurnBasedGame.forfeitMatch()` action method quits the match whether it’s the participant’s turn or not.
 Because only the current participant can update the match data, GameKit provides two different methods to leave a match.

 When it’s the local player’s turn, the `forfeitMatch()` method creates a `Data` representation of the game data, selects the next participants, and invokes the [`participantQuitInTurn(with:nextParticipants:turnTimeout:match:completionHandler:)`][6] method, passing [`GKTurnBasedMatch.Outcome.quit`][7] as the outcome.